Myanmar inaugurates $1.5 billion economic zone ahead of elections

 The project's opening will also likely boost Thein Sein's ruling Union Solidarity and Development Party as it ramps up its campaign ahead of Myanmar's first general elections since the end of military rule, on Nov.
 8.

-The military-backed party has centered its campaign on showcasing investment, economic growth and reforms under the semi-civilian government it has led since reforms began in 2011.
+The military-backed party has centred its campaign on showcasing investment, economic growth and reforms under the semi-civilian government it has led since reforms began in 2011.

 "Thanks to the leadership of President Thein Sein, Myanmar has been reformed in terms of democracy, national reconciliation and economic reforms step by step," Japanese Finance Minister and Deputy Prime Minister Taro Aso said in a speech at the ceremony.